-When you're self-aware you have the vision and ability to focus, accurately perceive your emotions and understand your tendencies across different situations
+When you're self-aware and watch yourself like a hawk, you give yourself vision and ability: The vision and ability to focus, accurately perceive your emotions, and understand your tendencies across different situations.

-Most of us are aware that hawks have excellent vision.
-However, did you know normal vision for a hawk is 20/2 while normal vision for a human is 20/20?
-When a human has 20/20 vision it means they can see things 20 feet away.
-Hawks can see things 20 feet away as if they were only 2 feet away, which is absolutely amazing!
+Most of us are aware that hawks have excellent vision, sure.
+But did you know the normal vision for a hawk is 20/2 while the normal vision for a human is 20/20?
+When a human has a 20/20 vision, it means they can see things 20 feet away.
+Hawks can see something 20 feet away as if they were only 2 feet apart.
+Amazing, right?

 How we can take control and become more self-aware

-Even though we don't have a hawk's keen vision, we do have the ability to focus, be more self-aware and observe our emotions, however, not all of us do this.
+Even though we don't have a hawk's keen vision, we do have the ability to focus.
+We can work on being more self-aware and observing our emotions.
+But not all of us do this.

 The ability to see the calm before the storm

-When you live in the moment and practice mindfulness, which is the opposite of a drive-by life, you're able to focus and watch yourself like a hawk.
-Watching yourself is how you become more self-aware.
+When you live in the moment and practise mindfulness–the opposite of a drive-by life–you're able to focus and watch yourself like a hawk.
+And when you view yourself, you become more self-aware.

-Can you imagine having the vision of a hawk, a razor-sharp view of situations to assist with proactively managing your emotions so they don't manage you?
-You'd be able to see the calm before the storm and act accordingly preventing your emotions from getting the best of you.
+Can you imagine having the vision of a hawk?
+A razor-sharp view of situations to assist with proactively managing your emotions, so they don't control you?
+You'd be able to see the calm before the storm and act accordingly.
+You could prevent your emotions from getting the best of you.

 Simple steps to becoming more self-aware

-- Pay close attention to your emotions, thoughts, and behaviors as circumstances unfold.
+- Pay close attention to your emotions, thoughts, and behaviours as circumstances unfold.
+AKA: watch yourself!